snowcap/snowcap-sandbox/README.md

-Snowcap admin demo
+Snowcap Sandbox
 ========================

+Snowcap's sandbox corner

-This projet is still a WIP.
-Don't even think about using it for something serious for the moment.
+Don't even think about using it for something serious :)